22Viig/angular-auth0-aside/README.md

 > **Note:** Set up your own social keys and _do not_ leave social connections set to use Auth0 dev keys or you will encounter issues with token renewal.

-## Auth0 API Setup
+## RESTHeart API Setup

-This app uses RESTHeart API, pls refer to www.restheart.com to know how to launch RESTHeart.
+This app uses RESTHeart API, please refer to www.restheart.com to know how to launch RESTHeart.

 ## Installation